colpal/actions-batch-docker/README.md

   # The gcloud CLI must be installed and configured on your choice of runner
   - uses: google-github-actions/setup-gcloud@master
     with:
+      # Needed to authenticate the docker CLI in a later step
       service_account_key: ${{ steps.vault.outputs.GKE_CREDENTIALS }}
       project_id: ${{ env.GKE_PROJECT }}